 You can also find links to the Learning Centers from this site.

-Disability and Acessibility Service (DAS) collaborates with students, faculty, and staff to create usable, equitable, inclusive, and sustainable learning environments.
+Disability and Accessibility Service (DAS) collaborates with students, faculty, and staff to create usable, equitable, inclusive, and sustainable learning environments.
 There may be times when there are aspects of the instruction or design of courses result in barriers to inclusion or to accurate assessment of achievement.
 When that is the case, Disability Services will work with you to arrange for accommodations.

 In addition to the Office of Career Services, which supports students with resume writing, mock interviews, career fairs and events, and more, each college also has a dedicated internship, co-op or field placement office to help you as you seek to gain practical skills and experience.
 Learn more about internships, co-ops and career-related support and opportunities at UM-Dearborn.

-Major maps are a great way for students to view a plan of how to complete their program and engage in opportunities that will help them succeed (view and example here).
+Major maps are a great way for students to view a plan of how to complete their program and engage in opportunities that will help them succeed (view an example here).
 To submit a request for the creation of a new major map, please fill out this submission form.
-For questions regarding editing a current major map, please contact McKenna Maurino (email@example.com).
+For questions regarding editing a current major map, please contact McKenna Maurino (firstname.lastname@example.org).